abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter12.md

 the teachings, there are nine different bases of conceit:

-1. being inferior and assuming oneself to be inferior;
+1. being inferior and assuming oneself to be inferior

-2. being inferior and assuming oneself to be equal;
+2. being inferior and assuming oneself to be equal

-3. being inferior and assuming oneself to be superior;
+3. being inferior and assuming oneself to be superior

-4. being equal and assuming oneself to be inferior;
+4. being equal and assuming oneself to be inferior

-5. being equal and assuming oneself to be equal;
+5. being equal and assuming oneself to be equal

-6. being equal and assuming oneself to be superior;
+6. being equal and assuming oneself to be superior

-7. being superior and assuming oneself to be inferior;
+7. being superior and assuming oneself to be inferior

-8. being superior and assuming oneself to be equal;
+8. being superior and assuming oneself to be equal

 9. being superior and assuming oneself to be superior.